Monetizing Innovation

 • Pricing the Perceived Value Gap

 Cost basis tends to get the most attention when it comes to pricing.
-I remember from business classes in college would spend endless hours on cost plus pricing, margins, and so on.
+I remember business classes in college spent endless hours talking about cost plus pricing, margins, and so on.
 However, perceived value—the difference between the price and what people think it’s worth—gets overlooked.
-If the perceived value is high relative to the price, it a no-brainer to buy.
+If the perceived value is high relative to the price, it’s a no-brainer to buy.

 • Versioning Provides a Way to Sell Information Without Cannibalizing High Margins